josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 The movement could recreate it elsewhere.

 A reproducible political object behaves differently from a single statement.

 It is not merely transmitted.

 It is repeatedly remade by the people using it.

 ---

-## 🛠️ The Meme Had A Back End
+## 🧠 The Meme Became Infrastructure

 Virality is not organisation.